About Wayfinding

 • Increasing emotional flexibility, self-trust, and relational ease

-• Creating sustainable ways of living and relating that do not rely on constant self-pressure
+• Developing ways of living and relating that don’t rely on constant self-pressure

 A Different Kind of Therapy